 Pharmacies compounding hazardous drugs must adhere to a series of standards outlined in USP Chapter 800.
 These standards apply to sterile and non-sterile compounding processes, and they should begin as soon as a pharmacy receives its receipt of inventory.
-Some of these guidelines stated in USP 800 include:
+Some of the standards stated in USP 800 include:

 - Antineoplastic HDs must be stored separately from non-HDs in an area with 12 air changes per hour under negative pressure.
 The only exception applies to final-manufactured dosage forms that are clearly labeled as HDs.
 Safety strategies must also be in place.

 - Environmental and medical surveillance must be maintained.

 - Primary engineering controls must be defined for both non-sterile and sterile HD compounding.

 There are also no exemptions for low-volume compounding.
 However, the manipulation of HDs that do not produce aerosols are permitted outside of the containment primary engineering control.

 Chemotherapy Drug Preparation in Negative-Pressure Spaces

 Under USP Chapter 797, compounding facilities could produce a small number of chemo treatments under a hood inside of the same facility where they carry out the rest of their preparation.
 USP 800 changes this standard, stating that all HD compounding must occur in a negative-pressure environment.3 This requirement can pose a financial and/or physical challenge for some facilities, such as oncology clinics or hospital satellite pharmacies, where negative-pressure clean rooms are not present.